Gémima Joseph: Career

-She won the bronze medal in athletics 200m during the European Youth Olympic Festival in 2017, held in Győr, Hungary.
-She became the French junior champion in both 100m and 200m in 2019, and won silver in the 200m at the European Junior Championship in 2019.
+Joseph won the bronze medal in athletics 200 m during the European Youth Olympic Festival in 2017, held in Győr, Hungary.
+She became the French junior champion in both 100 m and 200 m in 2019, and won silver in the 200 m at the European Junior Championship in 2019.

-On 16 June 2021 in Cergy-Pontoise, Joseph ran 22:77 for the 200m and became the first Frenchwoman to make the qualifying standard for the 200m at the delayed 2020 Olympic Games.
+On 16 June 2021 in Cergy-Pontoise, Joseph ran 22:77 for the 200 m and became the first Frenchwoman to make the qualifying standard for the 200 m at the delayed 2020 Olympic Games.
 In doing so, she also became the fastest Frenchwoman over the distance for seven years.
 Remarkably, due to the COVID-19 pandemic, the race had come for Joseph after an enforced 10 day quarantine following her arrival in France which had affected her ability to train.
-Earlier at the meeting she also broke her 100m personal best, by running 11:40.
+Earlier at the meeting she also broke her 100 m personal best, by running 11:40.

 In April 2024 at the Guyana Games, she ran personal best times of 11.04 seconds for the 100 metres and 22.57 seconds for the 200 metres.
-She ran as part of the French 4x100m relay team which finished as runner-up and qualified for the 2024 Paris Olympics at the 2024 World Relays Championships in Nassau, Bahamas.
+She ran as part of the French 4 × 100 m relay team which finished as runner-up and qualified for the 2024 Paris Olympics at the 2024 World Relays Championships in Nassau, Bahamas.
 She finished sixth in the 100 metres final at the 2024 European Athletics Championships in Rome in a time of 11.06 seconds.

-She won a sprint double at the French Athletics Championships in June 2024 in Angers, including a personal best 11.01 seconds for the 100 metres.
+Joseph won a sprint double at the French Athletics Championships in June 2024 in Angers, including a personal best 11.01 seconds for the 100 metres.
 She competed at the 2024 Summer Olympics in Paris over 200 metres, reaching the semi-finals.
 She also competed in the 100 metres race at the Games.
-She then also ran as part of the France relay team that competed in the 4x100m relay at the Games.
+She then also ran as part of the France relay team that competed in the 4 × 100 m relay at the Games.

-In September 2025, she competed as the French team placed sixth in the women's 4 x 100 metres at the 2025 World Championships in Tokyo, Japan.
+In September 2025, she competed as the French team placed sixth in the women's 4 × 100 metres at the 2025 World Championships in Tokyo, Japan.

+Joseph was selected as part of the French team in May 2026 for the 2026 World Athletics Relays and ran in the mixed 4 × 100 metres relay.
+She also ran in the women's 4 × 100 metres relay at the championships in Gaborone, Botswana.
+On 25 July 2026, she won the 100 metres at the 2026 French Championships, running 11.26 seconds into a headwind.
+The following day she returned to also win the 200 metres final.
+Competing at the 2026 European Athletics Championships in Birmingham, England, in August, she was a finalist in the 200 metres placing fifth overall.
+She also competed in the women's 4 × 400 metres relay at the championships as France placed fifth in the final.
+In September, she competed over 200 m at the inaugural World Ultimate Championship in Budapest.